Selecting the Right AI Model

 Magicdoor lets you use multiple AI providers in one interface.
 The practical benefit is that you can choose the model that fits the task instead of forcing one provider to do everything.

-Magicdoor defaults to Claude Sonnet 4.6, which is a strong general-purpose starting point for writing, analysis, code, and most everyday work.
+Claude Sonnet 5 is a strong general-purpose starting point for writing, analysis, code, and most everyday work.

 Current chat lineup